virtuozzo/cloudnet/INSTALL.md

 At this point, you will have two new containers based on the newer image.
 If there was a problem and you would like to roll-back to the older containers, you could simply start the stopped containers and stop the newer ones.

-Once you have made sure everything is working correctly, you could remove the older containers.
+Once you have made sure everything is working correctly, you may remove the older containers.

 `$ docker-compose rm cloudnet-app`

+Re-create cron and worker containers from the updated image.

+`$ docker-compose up -d cloudnet-cron`

+`$ docker-compose up -d cloudnet-worker`